Agriculture in Saudi Arabia: Traditional agriculture and pastoral nomadism

 In the past, the bulk of agricultural production was concentrated in a few limited areas.
 The produce was largely retained by these communities although some surplus was sold to the cities.
 Nomads played a crucial role in this regard, shipping foods and other goods between the widely dispersed agricultural areas.
 Livestock rearing was shared between the sedentary communities and nomads, who also used it to supplement their precarious livelihoods.

 The water supply in Saudi Arabia, and specifically the lack of water has always been the major constraint on agriculture and the determining factor on where cultivation occurred.
-The kingdom has no lakes or rivers.
+The kingdom has no natural rivers.
 Rainfall is slight and irregular over most of the country.
 Only in the southwest, in the mountains of 'Asir, close to the Yemen border and accounting for three percent of the land area, was rainfall sufficient to support regular crops.
 This region plus the southern Tihamah coastal plains sustained subsistence farming.
 Cropping in the rest of the country was scattered and dependent on irrigation.
 Along the western coast and in the western highlands, groundwater from wells and springs provided adequate water for self-supporting farms and, to some extent, for commercial production.
 Moving east, in the central and northern parts of the interior, Najd and An Nafud, some groundwater allowed limited farming.
 The Eastern Province supported the most extensive plantation economy.
-The major oasis centered around Al Hasa, which enjoyed high water tables, natural springs, and relatively good soils.
+The major oasis centered around Al Hasa enjoys high water tables, natural springs, and relatively good soils, and can even produce rice.

 Historically, the limited arable land and the near absence of grassland forced those raising livestock into a nomadic pattern to take advantage of what forage was available.
 Only in summer, the year's driest time, did the nomad keep his animals around an oasis or well for water and forage.
 The Bedouin developed special skills knowing where rain had fallen and forage was available to feed their animals and where they could find water en route to various forage areas.